-Dr. Suresh Sunderrajan is the Interim Associate Laboratory Director for the Energy and Global Security Directorate.
+Dr. Suresh Sunderrajan is the Associate Laboratory Director for the Energy and Global Security Directorate.
 He leads a team that applies crosscutting expertise in science, engineering, and technology to develop solutions to challenging problems related to energy, manufacturing, and global security.

 Kent Bostick is the deputy director of Argonne’s National Security Programs.
 He joined Argonne in 2012 after more than 20 years working in the Intelligence Community (IC) on national security issues related to foreign weapons development programs and the proliferation of weapons of mass destruction.

 Keith Bradley is the director of Argonne’s National Security Programs.
 He joined Argonne in 2010 after three decades as a physicist in the Department of Energy (DOE) national laboratory system.
 Bradley has dedicated his career to research in and leadership of numerous programs in energy, nuclear energy, and national security.

 Santanu Chaudhuri is the Director of Manufacturing Science and Engineering, Argonne’s program that develops capabilities to use high-performance computing-based mesoscale simulation tools to accelerate the development and adoption of new materials for manufacturing.

 Dave Brannegan is the Director of Argonne National Laboratory’s Decision and Infrastructure Sciences division.
 He previously served as Director of Argonne’s Risk and Infrastructure Science Center.
 Dave has considerable program management, policy, and leadership experience in the non-profit, for-profit, and government sectors.

 Dan Carlson is the Director of Argonne National Laboratory’s Experimental Operations and Facilities Division, part of the Energy and Global Security Directorate.
 His organization provides engineering and experimental technical support services to a variety of customers across Argonne and manages the directorate’s accelerator facilities.